Man on phone scheduling an appointment with a therapist who is covered by his insurance.

 How to Find a Therapist Who Accepts Your Insurance

 Deciding you are ready to go to therapy is a brave first step.
-As you prepare to begin your therapy journey, you may be wondering how to make sure your therapy is covered by your insurance or exactly how to find a therapist that accepts your insurance plan.
+As you prepare to begin your therapy journey, you may be wondering how to make sure your therapy is covered by your insurance.

 Finding a therapist or mental health professional who is right for your needs and accepts your insurance can be daunting.
 Use this guide to get answers to your questions and help you take the right next steps.